Martin O'Malley 2016 presidential campaign

-The 2016 presidential campaign of Martin O'Malley, the 61st Governor of Maryland, was formally launched on May 30, 2015, as Governor O'Malley announced his intention to seek the Democratic Party nomination for the presidency of the United States in the 2016 presidential election.
+The 2016 presidential campaign of Martin O'Malley, the 61st governor of Maryland, was formally launched on May 30, 2015, as O'Malley announced his intention to seek the Democratic Party nomination for the presidency of the United States in the 2016 presidential election.
 On February 1, 2016, he suspended his campaign after a poor showing in the Iowa caucuses.

 O'Malley and Jim Webb would switch places for third place in the polling, behind Hillary Clinton and Bernie Sanders until Webb dropped out.
 O'Malley dropped out of the race after receiving only 0.54% in the Iowa caucuses.

 Background

 First elected Mayor of Baltimore in 1999, O'Malley was reelected as mayor in 2003.
 Considering a run for governor in 2002, he instead focused on his mayoralty.
 In 2006, nearing the end of his second term as mayor, O'Malley announced his candidacy for Governor of Maryland, an office he would win by a sizeable margin.
 He ran against incumbent Republican Bob Ehrlich.
 O'Malley was reelected by a wider margin in a rematch against former Governor Bob Ehrlich in 2010.